akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

 Decoding
 ========

-This section describes the functions that can be used to decode JSON text to the Jansson representation of JSON data.
+This sections describes the functions that can be used to decode JSON text to the Jansson representation of JSON data.
 The JSON specification requires that a JSON text is either a serialized array or object, and this requirement is also enforced with the following